AmigaMaster/Simple-Game-Solutions/solutions/B/Back to the Future Part III - Timeline of Monkey Island Walkthrough-EN.md

 ### 12.2.
 Huge Face

-- Use left of the three buttons
+- USE left of the three buttons
 - Exit west to Landing site

 ### 12.3.
 Landing Site